-Federal Agency Issues are issued by direct U.S. Government agencies U.S. or Governent-sponsored enterprises.
+Federal Agency Issues are issued by direct U.S. Government agencies or U.S. Government-sponsored enterprises.
 These issues are guaranteed by the United States Government or U.S. Government-sponsored enterprises.
-Examples of these securities are Federal Home Loan Bank (FHLB) notes, Federal Home Loan Mortgage Association (FHLMC), Federal National Mortgage Association (FNMA) notes and Federal Farm Credit Bank (FFCB) notes and Government National Mortgage Association GNMA securities are (GNMA) notes. guaranteed by the full faith and credit of the United States Government.
-Securities of the other agencies are guaranteed by the agencies and have an "implicit guarantee" of the U.S. Government.
+Examples of these securities are Federal Home Loan Bank (FHLB) notes, Federal Home Loan Mortgage Association (FHLMC), Federal National Mortgage Association (FNMA) notes and Federal Farm Credit Bank (FFCB) notes and Government National Mortgage Association (GNMA) notes.
+GNMA securities are guaranteed by the full faith and credit of the United States Government.
+Securities of the other agencies are guaranteed by the agencies and have an "implicit guarantee" of the U.S. Government...